IBAMR/autoibamr/README.md

 By default both libMesh and SILO will be set up and used as dependencies.
 They can be disabled with `--disable-libmesh` and `--disable-silo` respectively.

-### Configuration file options

-Some less-used configuration options are available in `autoibamr.cfg`.
-In a future version of autoibamr these features will become command-line arguments.